talkable/talkable-docs/source/campaigns/views/notifier_offers_email.rst

 By default is sent immediately after the offer is created, but can be delayed by configuration.

-1. Talkable creates an Offer based on the following criteria:
+1. Talkable creates an offer based on the following criteria:

   - Purchase creation
-  - Affiliate member signup.
-Advocate can sign up manually by entering his email, or his email is passed via JS integration (or URL).
-For example, a customer signs up to refer a friend on a /invite page.
+  - Affiliate member signup. |advocate| can sign up manually by entering his email, or his email is passed via JS integration (or URL).
+For example, a customer signs up to refer-a-friend on a /invite page.
 This triggers an affiliate member signup.

 2. Main email sending criteria (unable to change):

-  - If Advocate offer is active
+  - If |advocate| offer is active